Uncategorized

 Step 4: Plan Review Process

 Building departments review submitted plans for code compliance.
 This process involves multiple reviewers checking structural, electrical, plumbing, mechanical, and accessibility compliance.
 Reviewers may request corrections or additional information.
+For background on accessibility requirements, see our guide on ADA compliance in commercial construction.

 Step 5: Address Plan Review Comments